nicolasdanelon/UnofficialDocs/source/extensibility/completions.rst

 	* ``.sublime-completions`` files
 	* Words in the buffer

-Always, snippets will win if the current prefix matches their tab trigger exactly.
+Snippets will always win if the current prefix matches their tab trigger exactly.
 For the rest of the completion sources, a fuzzy match is performed.
-And, snippets always lose, with fuzzy matches.
+Furthermore, snippets always lose with fuzzy matches.

 But this is relevant only when the completion is inserted automatically.
-When a list of completions is shown, snippets still will be listed alongside the other items, even if the prefix only partially matches the snippets' tab triggers.
+When a list of completions is shown, snippets will still be listed alongside the other items, even if the prefix only partially matches the snippets' tab triggers.

 How to Use Completions
 ======================

 There are two methods for using completions.
-Although, when screening them, the priority given to completions always stays the same, the two methods produce different results, as explained next.
+Even though, when screening them, the priority given to completions always stays the same, the two methods produce different results, as explained next.

 Completions can be inserted in two ways:

-	* Through the completions list (:kbd:`Ctrl+spacebar`); or
+	* Through the completions list (:kbd:`Ctrl+spacebar`).
 	* By pressing :kbd:`Tab`.